shervinazadi/GSS_Call_Python/README.md

 ## Known Issues

-- currently there is no access to intrinsic attributes
 - currently list attributes are not supported
 - currently errors of the subprocess are not caught
 - vertices can not be created or added to primitives